JacksonVirgo/mafiascum-modtools/CONTRIBUTING.md

 -   The entrypoint `mount.ts`
 -   The `/background` folder

-The `mount.ts` folder is used to initialise the feature.
+The `mount.ts` file is used to initialise the feature.
 Any file within this feature folder _must_ be a content script (aka running on the site itself).
-If you're mounting react, you can also use `mount.tsx` as the folder name
+If you're mounting react, you can also use `mount.tsx` as the mounting file name

 Any script you wish to run in a background process must be both within a `/background` subfolder.